Risk-based principles for managing conflicts of interest

 Be sure to specify how the COI will be actively managed within risk tolerance parameters, applying proportionate management strategies.

-If an improper influence or unintended benefit/detriment arising from the conflict cannot be managed, then the conflict must be avoided.
+If a conflict leads to improper influence or gives an unfair advantage or disadvantage that cannot be managed, then the conflict must be avoided.

 Consider the strategic objectives of the activity, level of risk, nature of conflict, and risk tolerance, and embed fit for purpose and proportionate mitigations in the design of the activity to manage risk within tolerance.